-HTTPS ingress with nginx + kube-lego#
+HTTPS ingress with traefik#

-Kubernetes Ingress Objects are used to manage HTTP(S) access from the internet to inside the Kubernetes cluster.
+Kubernetes Ingress Objects are used to manage HTTP(S) access from the Internet to inside the Kubernetes cluster.
 Among other things, it lets us do the following:

 2. Direct traffic to various Services based on hostnames or URL paths